VolvoGroup/dymoval/README.md

 ## What is it?

-**Dymoval**  (**Dy**namic **Mo**del **Val**idation) is a Python package for  *validating models* and *analyzing datasets*.
+**Dymoval**  (**Dy**namic **Mo**del **Val**idation) is a Python package that evaluates how "good" are your models.

-*Dymoval* evaluates the goodness of your models, indipendently of the tool you used for developing them.

-All you need to do is to feed the tool with both real-world measurements and model-generated data.
+All you need to do is to feed it with both real-world measurements and model-generated data.

-In response, you will get an evaluation of your model in terms of r-squared fit, residuals norms and coverage region.
+In response, you will get a model quality evaluation in terms of r-squared fit, residuals norms and coverage region.

 <div align="center" >